 Whether it’s the idea of taking extended workations for several months at a time, or joining the digital nomad revolution and working while permanently on the move, the need for remote work insurance is greater than ever before.

-Worried that using such a new insurance provider might be risky?
-You needn’t be.
-Not only has SafetyWing passed all of the rigorous checks, standards and protocols required to become a legitimate insurer in the first place, it is also backed by Japanese insurance giant Tokio Marine, which is underwritten by Lloyds Bank and operates worldwide.
+Worried that using a relatively new insurance provider might be risky?
+You needn’t be in this case.
+SafetyWing passed all of the rigorous checks, standards and protocols required to become a legitimate insurer, and crucially, it is also backed by Japanese insurance giant Tokio Marine, which is underwritten by Lloyds Bank and operates worldwide.

 This not only means that SafetyWing’s policies are reliable, but also that there is no bureaucracy going on behind the scenes clogging the system.
 Working with a single provider for all geographic locations, their internal processes are simplified, and so you get the same level of quality no matter where you are.

 This also means that the price you pay is transparent and consistent.
 It’s the same regardless of where you travel.
-Nomad Insurance begins at $42 for four weeks, and Remote Health at $206 a month.
+Nomad Insurance begins at $45.08 for four weeks, and Remote Health at $80 a month per member.

 The only other factors that affect the price of SafetyWing Nomad Insurance are your age group (it’s a little more expensive the older you are), and whether or not you need your cover to include the USA (it’s a little more expensive if you do).